-Hiring contractors has a whole range of benefits for a company but also comes with a high degree of compliance administration.
+Hiring contractors has a whole range of benefits for a company but it also comes with a high degree of compliance administration.
 Too often, businesses back away from the paperwork side of managing subcontractors that is critical to meeting your obligations.
 The result is a range of underlying risks that can jeopardise your business operations.
 Here are 7 of the most common mistakes I come across regularly.

 1. Engaging a contractor without a contract